en

 The center of Nishio is easily walkable from Nishio Station.
 English pamphlets are available at the Tourist Information Center right next to Nishio Station.

-Information at the multiple sights and signs in Nishio are written in Japanese only, but they use a convenient translation app.
+Information at the multiple tourist spots Nishio are written in Japanese only, but they use a convenient translation app.
 Just scan the QR code on the signs and your smartphone will open a website with a short description in English.

 A limited number of bikes are available for rent from the Nishio Tourism Office.
 Rental costs are 300 yen per bike for up to 3 hours and 500 yen per bike for rentals more than 3 hours.
 A 500 yen deposit per bike is required when renting the bikes.
 Please be aware that you need to return the bikes by 16:00 on the day you rent them.